lautis/refined-github-safari/README.md

-# Refined GitHub for Safari
+# DEPRECATED: Refined GitHub for Safari

-> Browser extension that simplifies the GitHub interface and adds useful features

-This is a Safari version of [Refined GitHub](https://github.com/sindresorhus/refined-github).
+This project is no longer required.
+The original [Refined GitHub](https://github.com/sindresorhus/refined-github) is available on [Mac App Store](https://apps.apple.com/app/id1519867270).

 ## Install